google/libphonenumber/FALSEHOODS.md

     during, or after the actual implementation of numbering plan changes in the real world.
 The actual date on which a phone number range becomes active may not always adhere to official announcements.

+1.  **Phone numbers are numbers**

+    Never try to store phone numbers in an int or any other kind of numeric data type.
+You can't do arithmetic on them, and while 007, 07 and 7 are the same number they are not necessary the same phone number.
+In some countries a leading 0 is significant and forms part of the number itself.